jshim0978/LLM_Evaluation/README.md

 # Project Introduction

-### Objective : Developing a method to trigger images with stealthity, causing a detection model to make wrong predictions for the given triggered image using only changes in color(RGB values)
+### Objective :
+Developing a method to trigger images with stealthity, causing a detection model to make wrong predictions for the given triggered image using only changes in color(RGB values)
  <br>

-### Motivation : As the use of object detection models arise, the trustworthiness of models arise as well.
+### Motivation :
+As the use of object detection models arise, the trustworthiness of models arise as well.
 We propose a method that can potentially be critical to detection tasks, image poisoning, using only changes in color(RGB values) to achieve this goal.
 By discovering more poisoning methods, we hope to fortify the defences of detection models in the future.
  <br>

 # Dataset Description : CIFAR 10
 <br>

-The CIFAR-10 dataset
+The CIFAR-10 dataset : exceeds github's limit so here is the link and description (reference : https://www.cs.toronto.edu/~kriz/cifar.html)

 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.

 The dataset is divided into five training batches and one test batch, each with 10000 images.
 The test batch contains exactly 1000 randomly-selected images from each class.
 The training batches contain the remaining images in random order, but some training batches may contain more images from one class than another.
 Between them, the training batches contain exactly 5000 images from each class.